What to Know about the Employee Retention Tax Credit (ERC) Updates for 2021

 The Relief Act changed the criteria for qualified wages for the 2021 ERC, and the new rules depend largely on the size of the employer.

-For employers with more than 500 full-time employees in 2019, qualified wages include only the wages that were paid to employees who were not providing services during the relevant quarters due to COVID-19’s impact on the business.
+For employers with over 500 full-time employees in 2019, qualified wages include only those paid to employees not providing services during the relevant quarters due to COVID-19’s impact on the business.
 In other words, for employers of this size, the credit is only available if they elected to pay employees who were not actively working for them at the time.

 For smaller employers with 500 or fewer full-time employees in 2019, qualified wages can include wages paid to any retained employee during the relevant quarters.